MiguelMDSDP/learning-go/README.md

 ##### Running example

 > go run src/initials.go I am learning how to code with golang and I am enjoying it

+<a name="stacks"></a>
+### Stacks

+In this code, we work on the concept of stacks using the construction of a new type in the Golang, abstracting the concept of object orientation and also creating the first methods for this new type.

+##### Running example

+> go run src/stacks.go